bitburner-official/bitburner-src/CONTRIBUTING.md

 - Failure conditions.
 It's very frustrating to lose several days' worth of progress.
 - Making existing mechanics harder.
 This makes it hard to port the content to other BNs.

+## Troubleshooting common issues

+### Unrelated changes in `package-lock.json`

+After running `npm install`, if you do not change anything in `package.json` and `package-lock.json` is still changed, you need to update `npm` to the latest version.
+After that, discard the changes in `package-lock.json`, delete the `node_modules` folder, and run `npm install` again.

+### Lots of `peer: true` lines added in `package-lock.json`

+npm version 11.6.2 has a bug that causes this.
+If you can, switch to the `24.18.0` version which is the LTS as of this writing and re-run `npm install`.

+See [PR #8671](https://github.com/npm/cli/pull/8671) and [Issue #8690](https://github.com/npm/cli/issues/8690) for details.

+### Unrelated failed Jest tests

+Some Jest tests fail to run in Node versions older than v24.
+On those versions, these tests show a small difference between the expected value ("Snapshot") and the actual value ("Received").
+You need to use Node v24+ to run these tests.